-- 1 From the main menu, choose Control > Default.... - 2 In the Default dialog box, select Secure Erase.
+- 1 From the main menu (see page 38), choose Control > Default.... - 2 In the Default dialog box, select Secure Erase.

-This performs a secure erase of all non-volatile memory in compliance with National Industrial Security Program Operation Manual (NISPOM) Chapter 8 requirements.
+This performs a secure erase of all non-volatile memory in compliance with the JEDEC standard conforming to DoD 5220.22-M and National Industrial Security Program Operation Manual (NISPOM) Chapter 8 as a short wipe (1 to 3 passes).